 Aunty took us along for a mini estate tour where we learned all the hardships they face to maintain and manage the upkeep of the huge estate.
-She also educated us of the whole coffee-making process which was so intriguing.
+She also educated us on the whole coffee-making process, which was so intriguing.
 We were shown the variety of fruits, veggies, spices, and flowers that they grew in their estate and it was an amazing experience.

 How could we leave without getting our stash of their home-made 'Filter Kapi'?
 We also brought back home-made wines and spices.
 Now back home, when I make that occasional cup of filter coffee, I remember Rekha Aunty with a smile :)